 These grain free Sweet Potato Tortillas are soft, foldable and delicious and perfect for making wraps or tacos.
 They’re AIP, paleo and vegan.

 These are my absolute favorite grain free tortillas.
-The sweet potato adds a subtly sweet flavor and beautiful color to these tortillas, and creates the softest texture.
+They’re an easy and flavorful variation of my classic Gluten Free Tortillas with Cassava Flour.
+In this recipe, the sweet potato adds a subtly sweet flavor and beautiful color to these tortillas, and creates the softest texture.
 The question I see asked most often about grain free tortillas is “Do they bend/fold?” so that was a key consideration in making these.
 I always recommend working with a warm tortilla for maximum flexibility.
 In this recipe, chopped chives and garlic powder add a bit of spice to these tortillas but you could always omit if you’d rather a more plain base.

 Here are the main ingredients in these Sweet Potato Tortillas:

 - sweet potato puree – you could also substitute butternut squash or another variety of squash here

 - cassava flour – I used Bob’s red mill in this recipe for both the cassava flour and tapioca starch

 - chives – you can omit these or substitute with cilantro or another fresh herb if you’d like.